Bassel-Sadek/MTC/From-Travel-Model-To-EMFAC.md

 ## How to generate a regional level summary after EMFAC is done
 To obtain a concise summary of the EMFAC results at a regional level, the emfac_postproc.py script can be run.
-This script can be run from any machine with Python 2.7 installed.
+This script can be run from any machine that has Python 2.7 installed.
 The steps to run it are as follows:

 #### Step 1: Open command prompt and go to the model run directory, e.g.
 ```dosbatch